 Image Processing 101 Chapter 2.1: Image Enhancement

-Applications of image enhancement
+Applications of Image Enhancement

-Here are some examples of image enhancement:
+Here are some practical applications of image enhancement techniques:

 -